mattdbarnett/infinite-colour-runner-game/README.md

 To run a release, simply copy the exe and it's corresponding pck file to a directory of your choice and run them from there.
 It is recommended to execute and/or copy the most recent release within the directory.

+Users must be running Windows to run the game.

 ## Frameworks and APIs

 The frameworks used to develop this game is the Godot Engine, and will be required in order to edit and run the project.